What is the Financial Outlook for Women Planning for Retirement?

 4. People are living longer.
 Calculate what you might need for potentially 30 years in retirement.

 5. Money and retirement income don’t have to be taboos that women are afraid to talk about.
-Your long-term financial health is important and should be openly discussed, whether it’s with a spouse, family member or trusted friend.
+Your long-term financial health is important and should be openly discussed, whether it’s with a financial professional, spouse, family member or trusted friend.

 Preparing for Lifetime Income